olwmc/evening-arithmetic/README.md

 # evening-arithmetic
 Challenge to myself to build by first arithmetic expression evaluator.
 Completed in about 6 hours.

-Recursive-descent parser that builds an expression tree and then evaluates using postorder traversal
+Recursive-descent parser that builds an expression tree and then evaluates using postorder traversal.

 Demo here https://olwmc.github.io/pages/arithmetic.html